nx-lr/protea/readme.md

 ## Expressions

-Trinity's expression syntax is very similar to C, PHP, Java, Elixir, Haskell and others.
-Trinity has built-in operators:
+3nity's expression syntax is very similar to C, PHP, Java, Elixir, Haskell and others.
+3nity has built-in operators:

 ### Operators

-The tables below define all of Trinity's operators, and you can define your own.
+The tables below define all of 3nity's operators, and you can define your own.

 #### General operators